francis94c/refactor-ci/README.md

 The library when loaded, attempts to load the `refactor.php` config file.
 No error will be thrown if this file doesn't exist.

-Below is a sample `refactor.php` file wit sample rules.
+Below is a sample `refactor.php` file with rules defined.

 ```php
 defined('BASEPATH') OR exit('No direct script access allowed');